deepak-shenoy/gurobi-setup/gurobi-cpp/README.md

 # CPP Solution

-### Example
+## Example
 This example is from Gurobi.

+### Objective
 The objective is to optimize the following model:

 ```text
 x + y + 2z